bwwilliamscray/Phillips_etal_data/README.md

 ###

 This directory contains assembled sequence data, input files, trees, and scripts used for investigation early diverging leech relationships.
+NOTE: this replaces prior versions of the data following our identification of sequence contamination.

 ~/Alignments/
 contains all concatenated sequence files used